davidagross/mandelbrot-js/README.md

 _micro-optimizations_.
 Nevertheless, they will improve the running time quite a lot.

-We also have to remember that we're using Javascript here, which is a relatively slow language because of its dynamic nature.
-What's interesting in this regard, though, is to identify performance hot spots in the typical javascript engines.
+We also have to remember that we're using JavaScript here, which is a relatively slow language because of its dynamic nature.
+What's interesting in this regard, though, is to identify performance hot spots in the typical JavaScript engines.
 It's interesting to test the code on different browsers.

 Removing the square root operation
 ----------------------------------